Netflix/falcor/documentation/paths.md

 }
 ~~~

-Models always emit Paths as Arrays of Keys, because it is easier for consumers to analyze the path.
+[Models]{@link http://netflix.github.io/falcor/documentation/model.html} always emit Paths as Arrays of Keys, because it is easier for consumers to analyze the path.
 For example:

 ~~~js
 var model = new falcor.Model({